-- (5) To determine if the percent of damage of mature onions for the field or subfield exceeds tolerances established in the Special Provisions (i.e., 50% damage): - (a) Multiply the average weight per onion for each sample, (Weight of the graded sample divided by number of onions counted in the graded sample equals the average weight per onion), by the total number of Field Culls to arrive at the total potential weight of the Field Culls for each sample. - (b) Add the weight of the Field Culls to the weight of the Grade Culls to arrive at the total pounds excluded (not meeting grade) for each sample. - (c) Divide total pounds excluded for all samples from the field or subfield, by the total pounds sampled for all samples from the field or subfield (total pounds excluded, plus total pounds meeting grade), to arrive at the Percent Damage. - (6) If allowed by the Special Provisions, determine if the percent of damage of mature onions for the field or subfield exceeds tolerances established in any applicable Marketing Orders or Grade Standards (e.g., 2% decay/internal damage), by dividing the total weight of the onions with decay/internal damage from all samples by the total weight of all graded samples for the field or subfield. - (7) If the percent of damage to harvested or unharvested onion production exceeds the tolerance referenced in section 13(d) of the crop provisions (e.g., 50% as shown in Special Provisions), or , if allowed by Special Provisions, other tolerance as specified in any applicable Marketing Order or Grade Standard (e.g., 2% decay/internal damage), the production to count will be zero; UNLESS, such damaged onion production is sold, in which case, the weight of onions sold will be used in determining production to count, as stated in the crop provisions.
+- (5) To determine if the percent of damage of mature onions for the field or subfield exceeds tolerances established in the SP (i.e., 50% damage): - (a) Multiply the average weight per onion for each sample, (Weight of the graded sample divided by number of onions counted in the graded sample equals the average weight per onion), by the total number of Field Culls to arrive at the total potential weight of the Field Culls for each sample. - (b) Add the weight of the Field Culls to the weight of the Grade Culls to arrive at the total pounds excluded (not meeting grade) for each sample. - (c) Divide total pounds excluded for all samples from the field or subfield, by the total pounds sampled for all samples from the field or subfield (total pounds excluded, plus total pounds meeting grade), to arrive at the percent damage. - (6) If allowed by the SP, determine if the percent of damage of mature onions for the field or subfield exceeds tolerances established in any applicable Marketing Orders or Grade Standards (e.g., 2% decay/internal damage), by dividing the total weight of the onions with decay/internal damage from all samples by the total weight of all graded samples for the field or subfield.

+(7) If the percent of damage to harvested or unharvested onion production exceeds the tolerance referenced in Section 14(d) of the CP (e.g., 50% as showing in the SP), or, if allowed by the SP, other tolerances as specified in any applicable Marketing Order or Grade Standard (e.g., 2% decay/internal damage), the production to count will be zero; unless, such damaged onion production is sold, in which case, the weight of onions sold will be used in determining production to count, as stated in the CP.
-(8) APPRAISAL EXAMPLE: (Refer to the Weight Method Appraisal Worksheet)

-Three samples were taken on a 10.0 acre field.
+Example: (Refer to the Weight Method Appraisal Worksheet, Exhibit 4) Three sample were taken on a 10.0 acre field.
 Each sample was taken on 1/1000 of an acre.
 Thus, the acreage factor was determined to be 10.
 All onions of a recoverable size and condition were dug.

-SAMPLE #1 contained 110 total onions - shown in Item 36.

-10 of the 110 onions would obviously not meet the applicable grade (Initial Field-Culls), are shown in Item 37.
+Sample #1 contained 110 total onions - shown in item 36.
+10 of the 110 onions would obviously not meet the applicable grade (Initial Field Culls), are shown in item 37.
 These onions were discarded after being recorded.